Fossil

 The default limit for HTTP messages in OpenBSD’s httpd server is 1 MiB.
 Fossil chunks its sync protocol such that this is not normally a problem, but when sending unversioned content, it uses a single message for the entire file.
 Therefore, if you will be storing files larger than this limit as unversioned content, you need to raise the limit as we’ve done above with the “connection max request body” setting, raising the limit to 100 MiB.

-NOTE: If not already in possession of a HTTPS certificate, comment out the https server block and proceed to securing a free Let's Encrypt Certificate; otherwise skip to Start httpd.
+NOTE: If not already in possession of an HTTPS certificate, comment out the https server block and proceed to securing a free Let's Encrypt Certificate; otherwise skip to Start httpd.

 Let's Encrypt Certificate